AU leaders meet over recent escalating conflicts [Morning Call] | Africanews

 For years the crisis in Libya and that of the Sahel have constantly come to the fore.

-In recent weeks there have been numerous deaths in Somalia and on the DRC side, the massacres of civilians caught up in armed clashes between rebel groups and government forces in the restive eastern part of the country.
+In recent weeks there have been numerous deaths in Somalia and on the DRC side, the massacres of civilians caught up in a armed f ight bertween rebels and the governmetn in the restive eastern part pf the country

 Go to video